solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     EXPLAIN SELECT * FROM listings WHERE listing_id = $1;
     ```

-2. An error should display.
+2. An error should be displayed.

     ![An error is displayed from the query.](media/02_04_query_01.png)